Geoff Lindsey: Academic career

-Lindsey is also a pronunciation coach and gives workshops on contemporary English pronunciation, at University College London (UCL) and internationally.
-He was interviewed on intonation as the studio guest of Stephen Fry on the BBC radio series Fry's English Delight.
-He has argued that the phonetic transcription systems for Received Pronunciation that are used in many dictionaries are outdated, as the upper-class accent of the 20th century has died out.
+He is an Honorary Lecturer in Linguistics at University College London (UCL), where he serves as the director of the Summer Course in English Phonetics.
+In addition to his academic roles, Lindsey is a pronunciation coach and gives workshops on contemporary English pronunciation at UCL and internationally.
+He has also been featured as a studio guest on the BBC radio series Fry's English Delight, where he discussed intonation with Stephen Fry.

+Lindsey has argued that the phonetic transcription systems for Received Pronunciation that are used in many dictionaries are outdated, as the upper-class accent of the 20th century has died out.
 He has proposed a replacement transcription system for a more modern form of British English.
+For this reason, Lindsey has created CUBE, an online pronouncing dictionary which is designed to reflect current pronunciations in Southern British English.
+CUBE was co-edited by Péter Szigetvári, a Hungarian professor of English at ELTE.